qoolixiloop/qool-jekyll-loop/README.md

     </html>
 ```

-## create a Layout and use it
+## Create a Layout and use it
 Where:
 * _layout

 Purpose:
 * to avoid duplicate code

 Specialty:
 * no front matter, and a content variable

 Code:
 ```html
     <!doctype html>